Spanish Ace Rahm Confirms Jump To LIV Golf - UrduPoint

 Spanish Ace Rahm Confirms Jump To LIV Golf

-Los Angeles, (APP - UrduPoint / Pakistan Point News - 8th Dec, 2023) Reigning Masters champion Jon Rahm is making the jump to LIV golf, the Spanish star confirmed on Thursday.
+Los Angeles, (APP - UrduPoint / Pakistan Point News - 8th Dec, 2023) Reigning Masters champion Jon Rahm confirmed Thursday he is joining LIV Golf in a deal reportedly worth hundreds of millions of Dollars, sealing a stunning coup for the Saudi Arabia-backed circuit.

+After weeks of 'Will he-won't he?' speculation linking the Spanish world number three with a move to LIV, Rahm announced his decision to leave the PGA Tour in an interview with Fox news.

 "As you can see now it's official, this is me finally saying after all the rumors...
-I have officially joined LIV Golf," Rahm told Fox news.
+I have officially joined LIV Golf," Rahm told the US network.

-Rahm's announcement ended weeks of speculation that the player who had previously pledged his loyalty to the PGA Tour would sign for the Saudi-backed circuit.

 LIV Golf issued a statement saying details for a team captained by Rahm in the coming season, which starts on February 2 at LIV Golf Mayakoba in Mexico, will be released soon.

-Two-time major-winner Rahm, whose deal was reportedly worth between $300 million and $600 million, becomes one of the biggest stars to join LIV, the upstart circuit whose emergence has upended the golfing world over the past two years.
+Two-time major-winner Rahm, whose deal was reportedly worth between $300 million and $600 million, becomes arguably the biggest star to join LIV, the upstart circuit whose emergence has upended the golfing world over the past two years.

 His move comes as the PGA Tour and the Saudi backers of LIV Golf attempt to finalise the details of their bombshell merger announced in June.